Beer Rebranding. Only way to win.

 When you copy the market leader, the consumer simply defaults to the market leader.

-For example, we’ve done studies in which we show a series of ads – inserting a “dumb guy” beer ad in the mix – then later ask, “Who was the beer ad for?”
-Invariably, the answer is Budweiser, whether it was or not.
+For example, we’ve done studies showing a series of ads – inserting a “dumb guy” beer ad in the mix and then asking, “Who was the beer ad for?”

 What do beer drinkers think?

-What do beer drinkers thinkToday, as a few beer brands move away from that thinking, Miller is now attempting something different.
+Today, as a few beer brands move away from that thinking, Miller is attempting something different.

 Trying to build on its equity (it thinks) by telling audiences to “Hold True.”

-But do the drinkers of other beers believe Miller Lite is authentic and therefore would switch
+But do the drinkers of other beers believe Miller Lite is authentic and, therefore, would switch?

 This is especially problematic for Miller as this approach never really worked in the first place for those other than Bud Light.
-Positioned as the most coveted beer – the underlying message in all of them – is not effective.

 Of course, my beer tastes good